CLOSE-UP: Recording Connection

 For example, if you want to be a recording engineer, call Entertainment Connection and speak to someone about your plans and where you would like to work.
 Then, you set up a meeting during which you are screened by Entertainment Connection to see how motivated you are and how much you actually know about what you are getting into (i.e., horrible hours, little or no pay, hard work, bad hair days, etc.).

 If you are chosen by Entertainment Connection to continue the process, then a mentor is selected and you meet with them for more screening.
 If you pass this phase, you pay Entertainment Connection, and you begin training at the studio or radio station of your choice.
 That's right–you choose the place you want train!

 Entertainment Connection lands you a mentor at one of the places you request.
 If they are unable to accomplish this, or if the screening phase doesn't work out, there is no charge.
-After you are sufficiently trained, you are usually offered a job.
-Over 80 percent of all Entertainment Connection's Radio Connection clients are now working in radio.
+Many of our students (externs) have been offered a job after they’ve been trained.
+Many of Entertainment Connection's Radio Connection graduates are now working in radio.

 Petulla began working on the concept over fifteen years ago.
 As for the businesses of broadcasting and engineering, Petulla says, "There are always openings, but you hire who you know."
 When he was connecting people with only radio stations, he would say, "Give me your three favorite radio stations that you would love to work at."
 He would then get the program director on the phone and offer money to train the client.
 He also made it clear that if the program director decided to hire the potential student, he would receive a bonus.